 The talk was co-sponsored with the Mamdouha S. Bobst Center for Peace and Justice at Princeton University.

-Join us for a presentation by Wafa Ghnaim, author of Tatreez & Tea, who will speak on the centuries-old folk art of Palestinian tatreez embroidery and on preserving, documenting, and sharing this artistry and its storytelling traditions, so that they are passed to the next generation of Palestinians living in exile.
+Wafa Ghnaim, author of Tatreez & Tea, presented on the centuries-old folk art of Palestinian tatreez embroidery and on preserving, documenting, and sharing this artistry and its storytelling traditions, so that they are passed to the next generation of Palestinians living in exile.

-Tatreez & Tea includes both a talk and embroidery workshops, co-sponsored by the Office of Religious Life at Princeton University and the Princeton Middle East Society.
-ALL EVENTS ARE FREE AND OPEN TO THE PUBLIC.
+Tatreez & Tea included both a talk and embroidery workshops, co-sponsored by the Office of Religious Life at Princeton University and the Princeton Middle East Society.
+All events were free and open to the public.